abhi2cool/galaxy-kubernetes-htc-condor/README.md

 Now that we've built and accessed our shiny new cluster, we can start getting it ready for our Galaxy installation.

 ### Set up the '-0' agent as a storage node
 From your node listing above, select the '-0' _agent_ node as a storage node.
-Run the following command in your Terminal window
+Run the following command in your Terminal window (make sure to replace the agent node with the ones from _your_ cluster :-) )
  ```
- rc-cola$ kubectl label nodes k8s-agent-e0c9b167-0 type=store
+ rc-cola$ kubectl label nodes k8s-agentpool0-12790836-0 type=store
+ node "k8s-agentpool0-12790836-0" labeled
  ```
  ### Create a user account on all the nodes to enable SSH access